ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 ESEC is an Erasmus plus project Strategic Partnership led by Janusz Korczak Pedagogical University in Warsaw, Poland (2018-2020) (2018-2020)

 The ESEC project will provide social educators with the notions needed for designing and running parent training courses in an online environment.
-It will realize an innovative parent training programme for parents of children with behavioral disabilities in order to extend and develop the current competence and skills of both social educators and support teachers.
+It will realize an innovative parent training programme for parents of children with behavioural disabilities to extend and develop the current competence and skills of both social educators and support teachers.

 - evidence-based guidelines for designing, implementing and running parent training programmes

-- a 2.0 educational programme that tackles all issues, theoretical and practical, related to parent training and includes a training course for parents of children with behavioral disabilities
+- a 2.0 educational programme that tackles all issues, theoretical and practical, related to parent training and includes a training course for parents of children with behavioural disabilities

-The ESEC training approach focuses on teaching techniques, as well as on indirect and direct teaching strategies and on relational practices.
-Indirect teaching strategies are aimed to increase social responsiveness of parents.
-The learners’ preparation will consist of didactic and hands-on training in using the parent training techniques.
+The ESEC training approach focuses on teaching techniques, as well as on indirect and direct teaching strategies and relational practices.
+Indirect teaching strategies are aimed at increasing the social responsiveness of parents.
+The learners’ preparation will consist of didactic and hands-on training using the parent training techniques.

 The ESEC consortium is formed of 5 partners will complementary expertise in teaching and learning.
 It includes 2 HE institutions, 1 foundation, and 2 NGOs.